tobbel42/FdF/README.md

 ## Task

-FdF(`fil de fer` which stands for wireframe in French) is a 3D wireframe Viewer (macOS only).
+FdF(`fil de fer` which stands for wireframe in French) is a 3D wireframe Viewer (macOS only).<br>
-It is the first graphics project in the 42 curriculum and is written purely in C.
+It is the first graphics project in the 42 curriculum and is written purely in C.<br>
-We had to use a simple graphics library (for each pixel an RGBA value is set).
+We had to use a simple graphics library (for each pixel an RGBA value is set).<br>
 The program takes as input a map, which is then parsed, rendered and displayed.

 ![pyramide.fdf map](/images/pyramide.png)